artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Zillow_rental_research_scraper
 This is a program that tackles a research data entry job where the aim is to find house prices that fit a particular client's criteria.
-The house prices will be scrapped. using python's library Beautifulsoup from the Zillow website https://www.zillow.com/.
+The house prices will be scrapped using python's library Beautifulsoup from the Zillow website https://www.zillow.com/.
 The address, price for rent, and link with the offer will be stored in a dictionary.
 The program will then use Python's Selenium library to transfer that data into a Google form https://docs.google.com/forms/ (Auto filling the forms).
 After the process is done, the user can download or view the data in a Google spreadsheet.
 BeautifulSoup + Selenium.